 Don't hang it up to dry unless you want drip marks!
 Dry flat.

-For these fabrics I used the following dyes (purple, green, and orange were made by mixing): Cherry Red, Fuchsia, Petal Pink, Lemon Yellow, Aquamarine, and Teal.
+For the fabrics above I used the following dyes (purple, green, and orange were made by mixing): Cherry Red, Fuchsia, Petal Pink, Lemon Yellow, Aquamarine, and Teal.

 Procion MX dyes or wax-resist dyeing, I highly recommend Malka Dubrawsky's Color Your Cloth!
 All of the fabrics in the above image were dyed using Procion MX cold water dyes!